FoxH2010/FoxL/README.md

 ```bat
 <foxl_interpreter_path> <your_file>.foxl
 ```
-And if you're wondering, where's the other operating system?
+And if you're wondering, where's the other operating systems?
 Well, FoxL didn't support other operating system untill we drop it's first release.
 ## Credit
 Programmer - FoxH
 Idea - FoxH